jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

 .. literalinclude:: /examples/remove_branch_lengths.py
     :linenos:

-Like the node iterators, the edge iterators also optionally take a filter function as a second argument, except here the filter function should take an :class:`~dendropy.dataobject.tree.Edge` object as an argument.
+Like the node iterators, the edge iterators also optionally take a filter function as a second argument, except here the filter function should take an |Edge| object as an argument.
 The following example shows how you might iterate over all edges with lengths less than some value:

 .. literalinclude:: /examples/preorder_filtered_edge_iteration.py